labgrid-project/labgrid/doc/configuration.rst

      driver: fx2lafw
      channels: "D0=CLK,D1=DATA"

+Arguments:
   - driver (str): name of the sigrok driver to use
   - channels (str): optional, channel mapping as described in the sigrok-cli man page

 Used by:
   - `SigrokDriver`_